Measures are in place at Plum to make the process surrounding the Plum Discovery Survey as inclusive as possible.

 A diagnosis of a psychological nature will not create a barrier to successfully completing the assessment.
 It is recommended that an individual completes the Discovery Survey when they are well rested and away from distractions.

-5. The second, third, and fourth sections of the Plum Discovery Survey are readable by Text-to-Speech software.
+5. Several sections of the Plum Discovery Survey are readable by Text-to-Speech software.

 Despite the support of text-to-speech or screen reader software, we are aware of the difficulty of navigating the ipsative questions for individuals with certain levels of visual disability.
 Section 1 of the assessment cannot successfully be completed with a text reader or text-to-speech software, and therefore, we happily support any accommodation request.